COVID-19 INFORMATION FOR WIC FAMILIES

 The safety and health of your family is WIC's utmost priority during the spread of coronavirus (COVID-19).
 To protect all families and staff, your local WIC offices may be offering services by phone or online until further notice.

-Please call your WIC office ahead of your appointment to see if it is open.
+Please call your WIC office ahead of your appointment to ask about completing it over the phone or online.

 What if my WIC office is closed?